bartventer/httpcache/README.md

 }
 ```

-!!! tip
-	The DSN (Data Source Name) specifies the cache backend and its configuration.
-In this example, `fscache://?appname=myapp` uses the file system cache with an application name of `myapp`.
-You can customize the DSN based on the backend you choose.
+> **Note:** The DSN format and options depend on the cache backend you choose.
+Refer to the [Cache Backends](#cache-backends) section for details on available backends and their DSN formats.

 ## Cache Backends